PKU-Heliosphere/Obs_Model_of_Dust_Dynamics_in_WISPR/Data/Examine_04_file/README.md

   \+ number of those cases that streaks are approximately parallel to each other

-  \+ number of those cases that streaks distribute randomly
+  \+ number of those cases that streaks distribute randomly (or just the sum of these four terms)

 - The total exposure time of these figures.